Imagine a Day Without Water Video Challenge

 The video must not contain material that is inappropriate, indecent, obscene, hateful, defamatory, slanderous, or libelous.

-The video just not contain material that promotes bigotry, racism, hatred or harm against any group or individual or promotes discrimination based on race, sex, religion, nationality, disability, sexual orientation, or age.
+The video must not contain material that promotes bigotry, racism, hatred or harm against any group or individual.
+It must not promote discrimination based on race, sex, religion, nationality, disability, sexual orientation, or age.

 The video must not contain material that is unlawful, in violation of or contrary to the laws or regulations in North Carolina.

 Video Length, Equipment and Assistance

 The video must be not exceed a maximum length of one minute (60 seconds) and must comply with all of the rules and requirements of the video challenge.
 Entrants may use video filming and editing equipment available to them, but should not seek or utilize the assistance of professional or trained video producers.

 For helpful advice, refer to this “Basics of Video Shooting” tutorial courtesy of Arizona State University’s Walter Cronkite School of Journalism and Mass Communication